huynguy-db/arcion-docs/CONTRIBUTING.md

 ```

 ## Open an issue
 You can [open an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) if you find something incorrect or out-of-date in the content, or if the documentation does not match the actual functionality.
-Make sure you cover the following items in your issue description:
+Try to cover the following details in your issue description:

 - The relevant Arcion product or service
   - Specify the relevant Arcion product or service the issue impacts or relates to.